anovos/anovos-docs/docs/api/feature_recommender/feature_recommendation.md

     top_n=2,
     threshold=0.3,
 ):
-    """
+    """Recommends features to users based on their input attributes, and their goal industry and/or use case

     Parameters
     ----------
-    df
+    df : DataFrame
         Input DataFrame - Users' Data dictionary.
-It is expected to consist of attribute name and/or attribute description name_column
+It is expected to consist of attribute name and/or attribute description name_column : str
-        Input, column name of Attribute Name in Input DataFrame (string).
-Default is None. desc_column
+        Input, column name of Attribute Name in Input DataFrame.
+Default is None. desc_column : str
-        Input, column name of Attribute Description in Input DataFrame (string).
-Default is None. suggested_industry
+        Input, column name of Attribute Description in Input DataFrame.
+Default is None. suggested_industry : str
-        Input, Industry of interest to the user (if any) to be filtered out (string).
-Default is 'all', meaning all Industries available. suggested_usecase
+        Input, Industry of interest to the user (if any) to be filtered out.
+Default is 'all', meaning all Industries available. suggested_usecase : str
-        Input, Usecase of interest to the user (if any) to be filtered out (string).
-Default is 'all', meaning all Usecases available. semantic
+        Input, Usecase of interest to the user (if any) to be filtered out.
+Default is 'all', meaning all Usecases available. semantic : bool
-        Input semantic (boolean) - Whether the input needs to go through semantic similarity or not.
-Default is True. top_n
+        Input semantic - Whether the input needs to go through semantic similarity or not.
+Default is True. top_n : int
-        Number of features displayed (int).
-Default is 2 threshold
+        Number of features displayed.
+Default is 2 threshold : float
-        Input threshold value (float).
+        Input threshold value.
 Default is 0.3

     Returns
     -------
+    DataFrame
+        Columns are:

+        - Input Attribute Name: Name of the input Attribute
+        - Input Attribute Description: Description of the input Attribute
+        - Recommended Feature Name: Name of the recommended Feature
+        - Recommended Feature Description: Description of the recommended Feature
+        - Feature Similarity Score: Semantic similarity score between input Attribute and recommended Feature
+        - Industry: Industry name of the recommended Feature
+        - Usecase: Usecase name of the recommended Feature
+        - Source: Source of the recommended Feature

     """
     if not isinstance(df, pd.DataFrame):